Xlythe/TextManager/README.md

 );
 ```

-In order to reply to a thread of messages given a thread id (This handles group messaging):
+To reply to a thread of messages given a thread id (This handles group messaging):
 - use TextManager to grab the Thread
 - get the latest message in the thread using getLatestMessage
 - get all the members in the conversation minus yourself